eathren/eathren/README.md

 - ⌚ I'm currently working on a [Django/Postgres Jobboard](https://www.solists.com/)

 -->
-- 🎓 I'm a MSCS Grad student at Northeastern University.
+- 🎓 I'm a MSCS Master's Cadidate at Northeastern University.
 - 💻 I've worked professionally in JavaScript and Python as a software engineer.
 - 🌱 I’m currently learning C and [rust](https://www.rust-lang.org/) for system programming and commandline tools.
 - ⚡ Fun fact: I am a home-brewer and lifelong snowboarder.
-Also an avid reader, so send me the names of your favorite books and ski mountains!
+I'm also a huge Terry Pratchet & Neil Gaiman fan, so send me a message of your favorite books and let's talk!

 ### Connect with me: